markterweele/windows-itpro-docs/windows/deployment/upgrade/setupdiag.md

 > [!IMPORTANT]
 >
 > When SetupDiag is run manually, Microsoft recommends running the latest version of SetupDiag.
-The latest version is available via the following shortcut:
+The latest version is available via the following link:
 >
-> [!div class="nextstepaction"]
 > [Download the latest version of SetupDiag](https://go.microsoft.com/fwlink/?linkid=870142)
 >
 > Running the latest version ensures the latest functionality and fixes known issues.